Skip to main content

 Module description

-This module explores the relationship between racism and antisemitism.
-We begin the course with a problem: if, in the mid-twentieth century, racism and antisemitism could be examined in conjunction without too much difficulty, today they tend to be tackled in isolation, or even opposition to each other.
-This course invites you to take on the challenge of thinking about racism and antisemitism together.
+In this module we explore the relationship between racism and antisemitism.
+We begin with a problem: if, in the mid-twentieth century, racism and antisemitism could be examined in conjunction without too much difficulty, today they tend to be tackled in isolation, or even opposition to each other.
+We invite you to take on the challenge of thinking about racism and antisemitism together.

 We will explore a range of theoretical literatures, including Marxism, critical theory, Jewish studies, postcolonial and anti-colonial perspectives and whiteness studies.
 In doing so, we will also think concretely about how these theoretical perspectives might help or hinder us in making sense of the historical development of racism and antisemitism within particular regions of the world (UK, France, Russia, the United States, Germany, Israel/Palestine and others).